waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Object Traversal:** I must test if it's possible to walk on object tiles like `BOOKSHELF` when they are not blocked by walls to confirm they are universally impassable.
 *   **Password Door Re-check:** My `puzzle_master` agent recommended I try the passwords.
 I will do this as soon as I can reach the door.
 *   **Bookshelf Switch Hypothesis:** If the invisible maze is a dead end, I will test the hypothesis that the bookshelves at (20, 11) and (21, 11) are a hidden switch.
+*   **Agent Idea:** Create a 'maze exploration strategist' agent.
+It could take a list of known safe tiles and suggest the most logical next tile to test, potentially using different algorithms (e.g., wall-following, random walk) to avoid getting stuck in loops.